hmrc/pillar2-service-guide/source/documentation/account-activity.html.md

 ## Overview

 The *Retrieve Account Activity* endpoint retrieves financial transaction details from Pillar 2.
 Account activity includes charges, determinations, penalties, payments, and what payments have been allocated to charge.
-Also included are appeals, standovers, and accruing interest.
+Also included are appeals, standovers, and accruing interest. akbufsakufsa

 The *Retrieve Account Activity* endpoint has an HTTP GET code.
 When a successful call is made, the API will return information relating to account activity for a given group within a specified time period.